TradeTrust/documentation/docs/topics/transferable-records/title-transfer.md

 ### Title Escrow

-The Title Escrow has two notable fields:
+The Title Escrow is an immutable contract except for its fields.
+It has two notable fields:

 1. The Owner